 We collect personal information when you apply to become a Freeman of the Company and when you apply to take part in events organised by the Company or make donations into the Company’s Charitable Trust.
-This information includes your name, address (personal or business or both), email, telephone number(s), employer and professional status.
+This information includes your name, address (personal or business or both), email, telephone number(s), employer, professional status and limited demographic data, which is offered voluntarily.
 Applicants for Membership as a Freeman may be required to disclose sensitive personal data relating to any criminal convictions or disciplinary proceedings which have been made or are pending.

 How will we use the information about you?